 1. Noether's Theorem in Lagrangian Field Theory

 OK; that's enough formalism.
 Let's get to Noether's theorem.
-For any point in $\mathcal{M}$, and for any system of coordinates in a neighborhood of that point, there is a collection of local fields for which the Lagrangian takes the form
+For any point in M, and for any system of coordinates in a neighborhood of that point, there is a collection of local fields for which the Lagrangian takes the form

-where the volume form $\boldsymbol{\epsilon}$ that appears in this expression is the flat volume form in our chosen coordinate system, and therefore has no dependence on the field configuration.
+where the volume form ϵ that appears in this expression is the flat volume form in our chosen coordinate system, and therefore has no dependence on the field configuration.
 We can always do this, once we've picked a particular coordinate system, by adding local fields that convert between covariant and coordinate derivatives as in the preceding paragraph.
 (One advantage of using coordinate derivatives is that they commute, which makes the following presentation more notationally simple.)
-We will also fix a local basis for the field configurations, which will allow us to replace the abstract index $A$ with a concrete coordinate index $\alpha$:
+We will also fix a local basis for the field configurations, which will allow us to replace the abstract index A with a concrete coordinate index α:

-By successively applying the product rule to the derivatives acting on $\partial \phi^{\alpha}/\partial \lambda,$ we can rewrite this in terms of a term where no derivative acts on $\partial \phi^{\alpha} / \partial \lambda,$ and a term that is a total derivative; this is just like the usual story from classical mechanics, but generalized to arbitrary tensor field theories.
-We will label these pieces by $E_{\alpha}(x, \lambda)$ and $\partial_{\mu} \theta^{\mu}(x, \lambda)$; we then have
+By successively applying the product rule to the derivatives acting on ∂ϕα/∂λ, we can rewrite this in terms of a term where no derivative acts on ∂ϕα/∂λ, and a term that is a total derivative; this is just like the usual story from classical mechanics, but generalized to arbitrary tensor field theories.
+We will label these pieces by Eα(x,λ) and ∂μθμ(x,λ); we then have

-It is a basic result in the theory of differential forms that $(\partial_{\mu} \theta^{\mu}) \boldsymbol{\epsilon},$ which is an $n$-form, is equivalent to f$d(\theta \cdot \boldsymbol{\epsilon}),$ i.e., the exterior derivative of the (n-1)-form obtained by contracting $\theta^{\mu}$ into the first index of $\boldsymbol{\epsilon}.$ This follows by noting that $d(\theta \cdot \boldsymbol{\epsilon})$ and $\boldsymbol{\epsilon}$ must be proportional, since they are both $n$-forms on an $n$-dimensional manifold, and directly computing the proportionality function as $\partial_{\mu} \theta^{\mu}.$
+It is a basic result in the theory of differential forms that (∂μθμ)ϵ, which is an n-form, is equivalent to fd(θ⋅ϵ), i.e., the exterior derivative of the (n-1)-form obtained by contracting θμ into the first index of ϵ.
+This follows by noting that d(θ⋅ϵ) and ϵ must be proportional, since they are both n-forms on an n-dimensional manifold, and directly computing the proportionality function as ∂μθμ.

-Given these considerations, we will group $E_{\alpha}$ and $\boldsymbol{\epsilon}$ as a single $n$-form $\mathbf{E}_{\alpha},$ and we will group $\partial_{\mu} \theta^{\mu}$ and $\boldsymbol{\epsilon}$ as an exact $n$-form $d \boldsymbol{\theta}.$ The resulting expression is
+Given these considerations, we will group Eα and ϵ as a single n-form Eα, and we will group ∂μθμ and ϵ as an exact n-form dθ.
+The resulting expression is

-We will now see that $\mathbf{E}_{\alpha}$ and $d \boldsymbol{\theta}$ are independent of all of the many coordinate choices we made in this section.
-First, if we integrate the above equation over $\mathcal{M}$, then the $\boldsymbol{\theta}$-dependent term disappears assuming appropriate dropoff conditions on the field near any asymptotic boudnary of $\mathcal{M}.$ The left-hand side of the expression is independent of coordinate choices, and $\partial \phi^{\alpha}/ \partial \lambda$ is arbitrary, so $\mathbf{E}_{\alpha}$ must be independent of coordinate choices as well.
-Then, since $d \boldsymbol{\theta}$ can be expressed as a difference of two coordinate-independent objects, it is also coordinate-independent.
-The differential form $\mathbf{E}_{\alpha}$ is called the equation of motion of the theory.
-When it vanishes for a particular field configuration (i.e., at some fixed $\lambda$), the action is stationary — a complete integral of the Lagrangian over all of $\mathcal{M}$ is unchanged at leading order as $\lambda$ is varied.
+We will now see that Eα and dθ are independent of all of the many coordinate choices we made in this section.
+First, if we integrate the above equation over M, then the θ-dependent term disappears assuming appropriate dropoff conditions on the field near any asymptotic boudnary of M. The left-hand side of the expression is independent of coordinate choices, and ∂ϕα/∂λ is arbitrary, so Eα must be independent of coordinate choices as well.
+Then, since dθ can be expressed as a difference of two coordinate-independent objects, it is also coordinate-independent.
+The differential form Eα is called the equation of motion of the theory.
+When it vanishes for a particular field configuration (i.e., at some fixed λ), the action is stationary — a complete integral of the Lagrangian over all of M is unchanged at leading order as λ is varied.

-Now, the field $\boldsymbol{\theta}$ is not independent of coordinate choice; only $d \boldsymbol{\theta}$ is.
-So there is a whole equivalence class of allowable $\boldsymbol{\theta}$ terms that differ from one another by closed forms, i.e., forms $\boldsymbol{\omega}$ with $d \boldsymbol{\omega} = 0.$ It was shown by Wald in this paper that this ambiguity can be restricted if one demands that $\boldsymbol{\theta}$ be expressed locally in terms of the fields and their derivatives.
-The only closed forms that can be constructed from local fields are exact, i.e. they satisfy $\boldsymbol{\omega} = d \boldsymbol{\alpha}$ for some $\boldsymbol{\alpha},$ and so the ambiguity in $\boldsymbol{\theta}$ is only up to addition by exact forms.
+Now, the field θ is not independent of coordinate choice; only dθ is.
+So there is a whole equivalence class of allowable θ terms that differ from one another by closed forms, i.e., forms ω with dω=0.
+It was shown by Wald in this paper that this ambiguity can be restricted if one demands that θ be expressed locally in terms of the fields and their derivatives.
+The only closed forms that can be constructed from local fields are exact, i.e. they satisfy ω=dα for some α, and so the ambiguity in θ is only up to addition by exact forms.

-Just like $\boldsymbol{\theta},$ the form $\mathbf{W}$ is ambiguous up to the addition of an exact form.
+Just like θ, the form W is ambiguous up to the addition of an exact form.

 If we compare this expression for the symmetric variation of the Lagrangian to the general formula for an arbitrary variation, we obtain the identity

-We stress that while $\boldsymbol{\theta}$ is defined for arbitrary variations, we must evaluate it on the symmetric variation corresponding to $\mathbf{W}$ in order for this identity to hold.
-What we learn from this expression is that, for the particular symmetric variation $\delta \phi^{\alpha},$ the form $\mathbf{E}_{\alpha} \delta \phi^{\alpha}$ must be an exact form $d(\mathbf{W} - \boldsymbol{\theta}).$ We denote this exact form by $d \mathbf{J},$ and call $\mathbf{J}$ the Noether current corresponding to the symmetry.
+We stress that while θ is defined for arbitrary variations, we must evaluate it on the symmetric variation corresponding to W in order for this identity to hold.
+What we learn from this expression is that, for the particular symmetric variation δϕα, the form Eαδϕα must be an exact form d(W−θ).
+We denote this exact form by dJ, and call J the Noether current corresponding to the symmetry.
 It is defined on any field configuration.
 Because it is defined to satisfy the equality

-But we already know that $\mathbf{E}_{\alpha}(x) \delta \phi^{\alpha}(x)$ is the differential of the Noether current, $\mathbf{J}(x).$ So if we integrate this expression to obtain the variation in the action, the $d \boldsymbol{\theta}$ term drops out and we obtain
+But we already know that Eα(x)δϕα(x) is the differential of the Noether current, J(x).
+So if we integrate this expression to obtain the variation in the action, the dθ term drops out and we obtain

 If you actually write out the exterior derivative in terms of covariant derivatives, and do the index manipulations, you find: